 | Partnerships | High | Partner ops | Fast market access | Platforms, integrations |

-| Community | Medium | Community ops | Better retention & advocacy | Developer, design tools |
+| Community | Medium | Community ops | Better retention and advocacy | Developer and design tools |

 | ABM | High | Sales-marketing alignment | Bigger deals, higher win rates | Enterprise B2B |